-- 1. The quarry will be rehabilitated on a progressive basis, corresponding to the operational progression of the quarry excavation, to form a guarry lake at final rehabilitation.
-This will be a continuation of the future guarry lake at the adjacent site (Licence #4464).
-2. As the quarry is excavated to its maximum, or any other/lesser terminal limits, both horizontally and vertically on a lift-by-lift basis, - progressive rehabilitation will follow provided the subject area is of an appropriate length to undergo rehabilitation (See Note H - - Extraction Sequence on page 3 of 5 for details) 3.
+- 1. The quarry will be rehabilitated on a progressive basis, corresponding to the operational progression of the quarry excavation, to form a quarry lake at final rehabilitation.
+This will be a continuation of the future quarry lake at the adjacent site (Licence #4464). - 2.
+As the quarry is excavated to its maximum, or any other/lesser terminal limits, both horizontally and vertically on a lift-by-lift basis, progressive rehabilitation will follow provided the subject area is of an appropriate length to undergo rehabilitation (See Note H - Extraction - 3.
 The excavation perimeter will be side sloped (from original ground to floor) along portions of the north, the entire west and the entire south side slope areas.
 Side-sloping will occur as the limits of the quarry excavation are reached.
 Some areas along the north portion of the extraction areas and the No Extraction or Disturbance Areas located in the central area of the quarry (e.g. quarry islands) will include vertical faces and will not include any side-sloping.
 See Rehabilitation Plan drawing and Details 1-3, on page 5 of 5.
-See also Note D and F on this page.
+See also Note D and